roxy-wi/roxy-wi/README.md

 yum install haproxy-wi
 ```

-#### Before uses RPM repository you should donate to support project on [Patreon](https://www.patreon.com/haproxy_wi/overview) or on [PayPal](https://www.paypal.me/loginovpavel) and I will send you credentials for access
+#### Before uses RPM repository you should donate to support project on [Patreon](https://www.patreon.com/haproxy_wi/overview) or on [PayPal](https://www.paypal.me/loginovpavel) and I will send you credentials for access.
+Actual prices you can see on [Patreon](https://www.patreon.com/haproxy_wi/overview)

 ## Script
 The installer will ask you a few questions